-Since 2007, Thread Den has been teaching Melbourne’s modern guys and girls how to sew their own clothes.
+Since 2007, Thread Den has been teaching Melbourne’s creative types how to sew their own clothes.
 The most popular course is the Sewing Basics 3 Week Course – where we teach students to sew right from the very beginning.
 Students can continue on at the studio to learn more skills in our project garment classes, in theory workshops, and all the way through to learning the skill of pattern drafting.

 While Amy is a skilled sewing teacher, her flair for crochet has seen her become Thread Den’s crochet specialist.
-Amy has taught at Thread Den over 10 years!
-During that time she lived in the United Kingdom for a while where she was able to attend a Crochet Retreat with Katie Jones!
+Amy has taught at Thread Den for over 10 years.
+She lived in the United Kingdom for a while where she was able to attend a Crochet Retreat with Katie Jones!
 She boasts both a Bachelor and Diploma in Fashion Design.

 When Lorena was undertaking her Textiles Design Degree she became obsessed with and also majored in knitting constructed textiles.
 Her real area of expertise has become knitting machines.
 Thread Den is spoilt to be able to add her skill to our lineup.
 Lorena launched her own knitwear line “Lore Lore” in 2009.

 Mandy is a specialist in costumes and wig styling, with her own business “The Littlest Costume Shop”.
 In the UK, Mandy has achieved a Preliminary Course and Certificate in Fine Art, and a Higher National Diploma – Theatre Wardrobe, which is three years in costume cutting, construction and history.
 She also holds a Certificate IV in Training and Assessment.
 Mandy’s experience spans multiple costuming and wardrobe roles, sewing and cutting, styling and training.